lastingParadox/ff-site/archive-to-markdown/md/ff2/25-lap-of-the-gods.md

 **RPretribution** _(11-Nov-18 03:39 PM)_

-> Oh, don’t be such a buzzkill.
+> Oh, don't be such a buzzkill.

 **Mica** _(11-Nov-18 03:39 PM)_